rmac-silva/DnDYonder/readme.md

 ## Known Issues
 - BUG!
 There's no feedback when you create an item with no name.
 Add form validation to item creation.
 This includes verifying that the item doesn't already exist (itemCache).
 Not sure if this is still valid.
 - BUG!
 No feedback when WikiDot item fetching fails.
+- BUG!
+Can select multiple skill proficiencies when creating a character.

 # Changelog